 Children of all ages can enjoy the Summer Shade Festival Kids Zone.
 The Kids Zone features art activities, as well as active options such a bungee jump and more.
 Don’t worry- we’ll keep the kiddos entertained!

 The festival opens at 10am on Saturday and ends at 10pm on Saturday night.
-The artist market is open until 7pm.
-The festival opens again at 11am on Sunday and wraps up at 7:30pm on Sunday evening.
+The artist market is open until 6pm on Saturday.
+The festival opens again at 10:30am on Sunday and wraps up at 6:30pm on Sunday evening.

 There is an EMT on hand to handle any injuries or medical emergencies that may occur during the festival.